burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Algorithm is short and suitable for CPU.
 * Library does not exist, or Library exists but does not provide Python bindings.
-* Library does not provide enough configuration
+* Library does not provide enough configuration and you need it.
-* You need to change something fundamental inside C++ Library, and you don't know C++.
+* You need to change something fundamental inside C++ Library.
+You don't know C++, and due to lack of knowledge you use Python.

 Creating a CPU-effective algorithm in Python is difficult when wall clock time matters.
 As a concrete example, Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions: